🧠 The problem: why LLMs forget everything

-To understand the problem, you need to understand how an LLM works.
+To understand the problem, you have to understand how an LLM works.
 When you send a message to Claude or GPT, here's what happens:

-- Your message is converted into tokens (text chunks)
+- Your message is converted into tokens (chunks of text)

 - The model processes these tokens within a context window (e.g., 200K tokens for Claude)